 Alternative Ways To Move Money

 Sometimes a wire transfer is your only option.
 But there are other ways to send or receive funds.

-If you need funds to clear quickly, cashier's checks are wise options.
-Cashier's checks are paid out of the bank's account because the bank or credit union takes the money out of the customer’s account at the time the check is printed.
-They're considered to be as secure as bank wires.
-Cashier's checks typically cost less than wire transfers.
+If you need funds to clear quickly, cashier's checks are considered to be as secure as bank wires, and cost less than wire transfers.
+The bank or credit union takes the money out of the customer’s account at the time the check is printed.

-Money orders are similar to cashier's checks, but not quite as safe.
+Money orders are similar to cashier's checks, are relatively inexpensive, but not quite as safe.
 They can be bought at banks, credit unions, convenience stores, and post offices.
-They are also relatively inexpensive, but they're not suitable for large purchases because most have maximum limits that vary by the issuer.
-This means you may inconveniently need to use multiple money orders.
+They're not suitable for large purchases due to maximum limits that vary by the issuer, and which would require the inconvenience of purchasing multiple money orders.